 Q: How can I prevent respiratory infections in Major Mitchell's Cockatoos?

-A: To prevent respiratory infections in Major Mitchell's Cockatoos, it is important to provide a clean and well-ventilated environment, maintain proper hygiene, exposure to cigarette smoke and other pollutants, and ensure a balanced to support a healthy immune system.
+A: To prevent respiratory infections in Major Mitchell's Cockatoos, it is important to provide a clean and well-ventilated environment, maintain proper hygiene, avoid exposure to cigarette smoke and other pollutants, and ensure a balanced diet to support a healthy immune system.

 Q: Can respiratory infections in Major Mitchell's Cockatoos be treated?